mdn/content/files/en-us/learn_web_development/core/css_layout/index.md

 - [Fundamental layout comprehension](/en-US/docs/Learn_web_development/Core/CSS_layout/Fundamental_Layout_Comprehension) <sup>Challenge</sup>
   - : A challenge to test your knowledge of different layout methods by laying out a webpage.

-## Additional guides
+## Additional tutorials

-These guides are not part of the learning pathway, but they are interesting nonetheless — you should consider these as stretch goals, to optionally study when you are done with the main Core articles.
+These tutorials are not part of the learning pathway, but they are interesting nonetheless — you should consider these as stretch goals, to optionally study when you are done with the main Core articles.

 - [Multiple-column layout](/en-US/docs/Learn_web_development/Core/CSS_layout/Multiple-column_Layout)
   - : The multiple-column layout specification provides you with a method for laying content out in columns, as you might see in a newspaper.
 This article explains how to use this feature.